My Deco Diver Course

 As divers, we love our equipment!!
 Modern dive equipment enables us to do what we do.
 The class is a good opportunity for you to discuss equipment options and then make educated decisions about what might work best for you and the way you want to dive.

-Bring the minimum required, bring what you have, and bring lots of questions, but I would suggest you hold off on most major new equipment purchases until after the class.
-I have some equipment for you to try and compare.
+Bring the minimum required, bring what you have, and bring lots of questions, but I would suggest you hold off on most major new equipment purchases until after the class, or you speak with me.

 Please feel free to get back to me at any time with questions.

 - Double cylinders with a manifold are the best primary cylinder setup for deco diving.
-Side mounts are trendy, less functional, but acceptable.
-Twin K Valves will work as well.
+Side mounts, or Twin K Valves will also work.
 You will need cylinder(s) with volume(s) appropriate for dives planned to 150’, considering your individual SAC rate.
 Cylinders can be rented for this course in Florida.

 - All cylinders are to be labeled according to TDI Standards, which means Nitrox cylinders need to be labeled for Nitrox.

 - An O2 clean Deco Cylinder is required for the class, rigged to carry.
-Bring whatever size you want, with an appropriate stage regulator.
-I have some different cylinders for you to try.
+Bring whatever size you want, but most students use aluminum 40's.

 - You will need a Primary and a Primary Backup regulator on your Bottom Gas supply.